ulixee/hero/unblocked/specification/README.md

 #### addDomOverride(runOn, script, args, callback?)

 Add a custom DOM override to the plugin.
-The function will be run only by the first Plugin that returns true.
+The function will be run only by the first Plugin that returns `true`.

 - _runOn_ `page | worker` Where to run this script.
 - _script_ `string` A script to be run in the page.
 It will be provided with access to Proxy utilities (currently matching the Unblocked Default Browser Emuluator `_proxyUtils`).